Bajaur Campaign: Skirmishes near Khyber Pass

 In May 1961 skirmishes took place in the area of the Khyber Pass.
 Pakistani government announced that regular Afghan troops had struck Pakistani border posts.
 The Pakistani air force bombed Afghan positions in retaliation.
-On 22 May, Pakistani warplanes bombed a base of raiding Afghan troops in Baganandail.
+On 22 May, Pakistani warplanes bombed a base of raiding Afghan troops in Baganandail, and claimed to have repelled Afghan forces and followers of Badshah Gul.

+Afghan Sabotage Campaign

+Pakistan alleged that Afghan agents had distributed weapons and money for a sabotage campaign in Bajaur as well as Mardan and Peshawar Districts, and that twenty Afghan agents were arrested.
+Several explosions were reported including one in Peshawar city.

 Pakistani aerial offensive

 A retired F-86F Sabre from the No. 26 Squadron "Black Spiders" of the Pakistan Air Force, on display at Nur Khan Airbase in Rawalpindi District, Punjab, Pakistan.

-The Pakistan Air Force sent F-86 Sabre jets in order to support the Pakistani Forces and local Pashtun tribesmen of Pakistan who were fighting the Afghan infiltrators.
+The Pakistan Air Force sent B-57B Canberra, Attacker FB.50, CL-13B Sabre Mk.6 and F-86F Sabre jets in order to support the Pakistani Forces and local Pashtun tribesmen of Pakistan who were fighting the Afghan infiltrators.
 The F-86 Sabre jets also executed bombing runs on Royal Afghan Army positions in Kunar, Afghanistan, thus leading Afghan forces to fall back to the international border.
 The airstrikes destroyed machine guns and mortar nests in Kunar that were used to attack Pakistani border posts.
 Pakistan Air Force also bombed Baganandail and Afghan intruders in Bajaur, Dir and near the Khyber pass.
-Although the Royal Afghan Air Force had seven MiG-17 squadrons and another MiG-21 squadron being operationalized, no known dogfight has been recorded between the two sides.
+Although the Royal Afghan Air Force had seven MiG-17F squadrons and another MiG-19P, Il-28 and MiG-15bis squadron being operationalized, no known dogfight has been recorded between the two sides.

+Order of Battle

+Pakistan

+The Pakistani forces order of battle in this campaign under codename "Operation Rapier" was as follows: